AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

 ---
 unique-page-id: 35586140
-description: Snowflake Data Warehouse Schema Vers 3 - Marketo Measure - Product Documentation
+description: Data Warehouse Schema - Marketo Measure - Product Documentation
-title: Snowflake Data Warehouse Schema Version 3
+title: Data Warehouse Schema
 exl-id: f1895eb1-a32d-4c43-93fb-0aa838527946
 ---
-# Snowflake Data Warehouse Schema Version 3 {#snowflake-data-warehouse-schema-version-3}
+# Data Warehouse Schema {#data-warehouse-schema}

 Data Warehouse allows you to track as much as you want, report on your attribution data wherever you want, and plug it in to other data sets.